 Thank you, thank you, thank you for all the reviews and positive feedback!
-I'm kind of a nut about grammar and the like, so to hear this is well written really makes my day :) keep the reviews coming!
-Anyway, let the excitement commence!
+I'm kind of a nut about grammar and the like, so to hear it's well written really makes my day :) anyway, let the excitement commence!

 Disclaimer: I do not own Troy or any of the affiliated characters